 The School of Archaeology and Ancient History is home to a world-class, international team of scholars engaged in cutting-edge research and teaching in our twin disciplines of Ancient History and Archaeology.
 We are proud to host the award-winning University of Leicester Archaeological Services (ULAS); a commercial archaeological unit with over 25 years’ experience, offering a comprehensive, integrated service for all types of archaeological and heritage projects.
 Together we have a long history of making high-impact, world-leading discoveries.

-Archaeology and Classics in the Community is a unique collaboration with our academics and students work in partnership with colleagues in ULAS as a fully integrated team to promote our world-class research for the benefit of the widest possible audience.
+Archaeology and Classics in the Community is a unique collaboration with our academics and students working in partnership with colleagues in ULAS as a fully integrated team to provide a wide range of school and community engagement opportunities developed from our academic and field research.
 We work closely with many national and local organisations, including Classics for All (CfA); Leicester City Council (LCC); Leicestershire Archaeological and Historical Society (LAHS); Heritage Schools (Historic England); the East Midlands Association of Classics Teachers (EMACT); the Leicester Creative Business Depot (LCB) and the Friends of the Jewry Wall Museum.
 Together we facilitate school and community engagement with global human history through locally focused activities and resources.